Internet. Safety. Connection.

 If you’re in an abusive relationship, consider purchasing a pre-paid phone and keep it in a safe place for private calls.
 Use a password on your phone and update it regularly.
 If you are concerned that your partner may be secretly monitoring your phone, consider taking it into a cell phone service center to check for any spyware that may be downloaded.

-• Posts on social media are never truly private, no matter your settings: once it’s online, it’s no longer under your control.
+• Posts on social media are never truly private, no matter what your settings are.
+Once it’s online, it’s no longer under your control.
 Be protective of your personal information and remember that phone numbers, addresses, handles, and personal details (birth date, schools attended, employers, and photos with landmarks) may make it easier for someone to reach you.

 Set boundaries and limits, and ask people not to post personal information, photos, or check-ins you aren’t comfortable with.
 Check your social media settings to make sure your privacy settings are strict, and disable the ability for other people to tag you in their photos or posts.
 Similarly, don’t post information about people without their consent – you could jeopardize their safety or the safety of others.